 The indices.recovery.max_concurrent_operations

 setting in Elasticsearch controls the maximum number of concurrent operations allowed during shard recovery processes.
-This setting plays a crucial role in managing the resource utilization and performance of the cluster during recovery events.
+This setting plays a crucial role in managing the performance and resource utilization during index recovery operations.

 - Default Value: 1